An easy hike along Abraham Lake

 The Return Trail

-There's a couple options for the return to the trailhead.
-The easiest option to retrace your footsteps back to the waste transfer station.
+There are a couple of options for the return to the trailhead.
+The easiest option is to retrace your footsteps back to the waste transfer station.
 Another option is to make it up the steeper hill mentioned earlier.
 It's easier to go up than down and this will take you up along the bench overlooking the creek and with views of the waterfalls from above.

-To go this way, look along the trees at the bottom of the hill for signs of a trail.
-As a side note, there is a very obvious trail at the base of the falls going up.
-This leads to the same point but is a much more arduous approach.
-The trail you're looking for starts with a wet section where logs take you across.
+To go this way, look along the trees at the bottom of the hill for signs of a trail or follow the obvious trail at the base of the falls going up.
 Make your way up the hill to a junction and head right.
 Looking back at the waterfalls makes for great views with Mount Stelfox in the background.
-Follow the trail to the Y junction from earlier and retrace your footsteps from there back to the trailhead.
+Follow the trail to the junction from earlier and retrace your footsteps from there back to the trailhead.